lildann/CV/README.md

 **Building AI, University of Helsinki and Reaktor** (June 2021)
-- Building AI is an online course teaching algorithms that make creating AI methods possible
+- Online algorithm course focused on AI methods
 - Completed the Intermediate Coding Certificate in Python